-If a student is dismissed or voluntarily withdraws from the Honors Program, the Director of the Honors Program, in consultation with the Honors Committee, will determine whether the student (1) may complete the honors requirements or approved substitutions, minus HNR 455 (Senior Honors Project), HNR 307 (Service Learning), and the honors portfolio, or (2) will be required to complete the General Education requirements.
+If a student is dismissed or voluntarily withdraws from the Honors Program, the Director of the Honors Program, in consultation with the Honors Committee, will determine whether the student (1) may complete the honors requirements or approved substitutions, minus HNR 455 (Senior Honors Project), HNR 211 (Service Learning), and the honors portfolio, or (2) will be required to complete the General Education requirements.
 A student who disagrees with the decision of the Director of the Honors Program may appeal the decision in writing to the Provost within 14 days of receipt of the decision.
-If a student wishes to voluntarily withdraw from the Honors Program, she or he must immediately notify the Director of the Honors Program in writing.
+A student in good standingin the Honors Program who wishes to withdraw from the program must submit a written request to withdraw to the Director of the Honors Program.
+The request must be submitted prior to the completion of 75 credit-hours applicable towards the student's degree program.
+Exceptions may be made in cases of serious illness, hardship, or unusual personal circumstances.

-Ten of the Most Asked Questions Regarding the Honors Program
+Ten of the Most Common Questions Regarding the Honors Program